Mostafa-wael/SWE-Essentials/README.md

 A solid database foundation ensures your applications handle data efficiently and scale well.

-### Linux: The Foundation of the Modern Web
-Most back-end systems run on Linux.
-To become an effective back-end engineer, you must be comfortable with Linux commands and administration.
-You should be able to work with the Linux command line, install packages, configure services, etc. You should also be familiar with common Linux distributions like `Ubuntu`, `CentOS`, etc.

-- **Basic Commands**: Familiarize yourself with basic commands (`ls`, `cd`, `pwd`, `cp`, `mv`, `rm`, `mkdir`, `rmdir`, `chmod`, `chown`).
-- **Common handy tools**:  Familiarize yourself with (`grep`, `sed`, `awk`, `top`, `htop`, `netstat`, `ifconfig`) and how to use them.
-- **System Administration**: Set up users, configure services, and manage permissions.
-- **Scripting**: Shell scripts allow you to automate tasks like backups, deployments, and system monitoring.
--
-A solid understanding of Linux ensures that you can manage servers and applications with confidence

-### Parallel Programming: Unlocking Multi-Core Power
-Modern systems often require concurrent execution of tasks.
-Understanding parallel programming is essential for improving efficiency and performance.

-- **Threads**, **Processes**, **Locks**: Learn how to write concurrent programs using these concepts.
-- **Libraries**: Explore libraries like `OpenMP`, `MPI`, and `Pthreads` to help you in parallel processing.
--
-With parallel programming, you can build systems that take full advantage of modern multi-core processors.

-### Docker: Containerizing Your Applications
-In the world of modern software, Docker has become essential.
-Docker allows you to package your application and its dependencies into a container, ensuring it runs consistently across environments.

-- **Containers**, **Networking**, and **Volumes**: Master these concepts to package your application.
-- **Docker Commands**: Learn essential commands like `docker build`, `docker run`, `docker ps`, `docker exec`, `docker stop`, `docker rm`, and `docker rmi`.
-- **Docker-Compose**: A more organized way to handle multiple docker containers/resources and their configurations.
--
-Understanding Docker is crucial for deploying scalable and reliable applications in any environment.

 ### Continuous Integration/Continuous Deployment (CI/CD): Automating Your Workflow
 CI/CD tools like `Jenkins`, `Github Actions`, `CircleCI`, and `Bitbucket Pipeline` automate the process of building, testing, and deploying applications.